 Looking for a less expensive alternative to Mi Golondrina?
-They make gorgeous products (I’m SO bummed the headband I wanted and this fun red, white and blue top are both sold out!) that I have no doubt are amazing quality and I love that it’s a woman-owned company that works with female artisans in Mexico.
+They make gorgeous products (I’m SO bummed this fun red, white and blue top is sold out!) that I have no doubt are amazing quality and I love that it’s a woman-owned company that works with female artisans in Mexico.
 However, $225+ isn’t always realistic for a top or a dress.

 That clothing expense is just not in my budget at the moment and I know these traditional dresses can be found at a more attainable price point (without delving too far into fast fashion territory…we’re not trying to get into Forever 21 or Amazon territory here).

 Update: I’ve now written a full review post on J. Marie designs!